alfred-abraham/alfred-abraham/README.md

 # Alfred Abraham
 Graduate from Boston University's Masters in Data Science program who has extensive experience analyzing data, tackling business problems, and making predictions using tools and languages such as Python, SQL, Excel, Power BI and Tableau.
-Previously an intern for Aetna, a CVS Health Company, who project implementation plans for solving problems such as automating Medicare claims and appeals access provisioning and utilized SQL to consolidate important healthcare information for more efficient reporting.
+Previously an intern for Aetna, a CVS Health Company, who created project implementation plans for solving problems such as automating Medicare claims and appeals access provisioning and utilized SQL to consolidate important healthcare information for more efficient reporting.

 # Key Projects
 ## Boston University Phishing Detection Capstone Project